anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 ming that calls to pyxylookup work much better if grouped in chunks.
 -- Verified nosetests from pycharm, need to verify all imports to make it clean from terminal

+---

+# 18/12/2020
+- Resuming test/test coverage/imports review.
+Decent coverage and nosetest achieved.
+- Establishing precedence of QCs to optimize pipeline.
+  1) Required Fields (1, 10)
+  2) Basic Location checks (4, 5, 9, 18)
+  3) Taxonomy Checks (2, 3)
+  4) Date Time (7, 11, 12, 13)
+  5) Measurements (14, 15, 16, 17)
+  6) XY Lookup after all the processing above (6, 19)

+- Applied the above to

+While running points 1-5 will the **suitable** records shall be aggregated in lists with a max size to be established, to call for the xy-lookup service in batches of that max size.
+The call to **pyxylookup** shall be performed when either max size is reached (and results reaggregated) or the file is completely process Multiple QC processes can be run in parallel on different batches of files from an "orchestrator" process (one process shall treat one file at the time but N (10 for instance) processes can run independently.
+Logs shall report the status of each file processed).

+- **QUESTION: An eMoF record can never be a core record, right or wrong?**
 - **Review pipeline to check the records in order and in chunks when possible**
 - **NOTE: Measurements check should be OK, DB was broken due to lambda - FIXED**
 - **TODO: Speed/Concept improvements (possible parallelism?)**